ken0-1n/s-Pindel-ITD-Detector/README.md

     # sample: it is used to set the output file prefix and store in inhouse database
     # sPindel.env: optional you can change the config file

 3) Create inhouse database
-For filtering out polymorphisms and artifacts that are commonly occured among multiple samples Please open the new file and add the paths of "${sample}.inhouse.bed" † files for each of control samples.
+Please open the new file and add the paths of "${sample}.inhouse.bed" files† for each of control samples.
 For example,

     $ /home/your_username/s-Pindel-ITD-Detector-master/inhouse/sample001.inhouse.bed
     $ /home/your_username/s-Pindel-ITD-Detector-master/inhouse/sample002.inhouse.bed